National Mediation Board

-The National Mediation Board (NMB) is an independent agency of the United States government that coordinates labor-management relations within the U.S. railroads and airlines industries.
+The National Mediation Board (NMB) is an independent agency of the United States government that coordinates labor-management relations within the American railroad and airline industries.

 History

 The board was established by the 1934 amendments to the Railway Labor Act of 1926 and is headed by a three-person panel of Presidential appointees.

 NMB programs provide an integrated dispute resolution process to meet the statutory objective of minimizing strikes and other work stoppages in the airline and railroad industries.
 The NMB's integrated processes specifically are designed to promote three statutory goals: